buildjs/interleave/README.md

         }
     };

-// build each of the css files interleave(['src/css', 'src/js'], {
+interleave(['src/css', 'src/js'], {
     multi: 'pass',
     path: 'dist',
     config: config
 });

-// build each of the css files interleave(['src/css/plugins', 'src/js/plugins'], {
+interleave(['src/css/plugins', 'src/js/plugins'], {
     multi: 'pass',
     path: 'dist/plugins',
     config: config
 });
 ```

-This shows how Interleave can currently be used programmatically, but be aware that I'm probably going to change this around a little (the config being a seperate key in the options seems a little strange looking at it again now).

 ## Changelog